fratambot/MLOps-with-wandb/README.md

 ![wandb_logo](https://user-images.githubusercontent.com/20300069/219328542-b5ff6cbe-5082-4e0e-bf3d-96db3b30b90e.png)

-This toy-keras-project (MNIST classification with CNNs) showcases [Weights & Biases](https://wandb.ai/site) capabilities to easily achieve some level of MLOps in your ML projects.
-Wandb UI is a powerful tool and you're going to use it while iterate over your model development lifecycle and important passages will be shown below as videos.
+This toy-keras-project (MNIST classification with CNNs, duh) showcases [Weights & Biases](https://wandb.ai/site) capabilities to easily achieve complete MLOps maturity for experimentation and model development in your ML projects.
+Wandb UI is a powerful tool and you're going to use it while iterate over your model development lifecycle and important passages will be shown below in videos.

-You have 3 python scripts living inside the `app/pipelines` folder: `data_prep.py`, `train.py` and `evaluate.py` which allows you to:
+In this project you have 3 python scripts living inside the `app/pipelines` folder: `data_prep.py`, `train.py` and `evaluate.py` which allows you to:
 - prepare your training, validation and test datasets
 - train a baseline model
 - perform hyperparameters tuning (directly in wandb using sweeps)